ibm-cloud-docs/monitoring/iam/iam_grant_team.md

 {:external: target="_blank" .external}

-# Granting permissions to work in a team
+# Granting permissions to work within the context of a team
 {: #iam_grant_team}

 {{site.data.keyword.iamlong}} (IAM) enables you to securely authenticate users and control access to all cloud resources consistently in the {{site.data.keyword.cloud_notm}}.
-Complete the following steps to grant a user or service ID administration permissions to work with the {{site.data.keyword.mon_full_notm}} service:
+Complete the following steps to grant a user or service ID administration permissions to work with the {{site.data.keyword.mon_full_notm}} service within the context of a team:
 {:shortdesc}

 ## Prerequisites